Did you really click on that clickbaity title? Come on! I guess these cheesy headlines do work! Maybe I should title all my posts like Buzzfeed?

-Ha ha, no, I’m just kidding.
+No, I’m just kidding.
 I would never do that.
-That’s just terrible.
-I just wanted to see what happened if I did it. 🙂
+That’s terrible.
+I just wanted to see what would happen this one time.

-But, seriously, let’s talk châteaux (large country houses or castles, plural of château).
-In June, I went to France for my birthday to explore the famed Loire Valley, with its rolling hills, exquisite wineries, wide rivers, and grandiose castles.
+But, seriously, let’s talk châteaux (large country houses or castles in France, plural of château).
+I went to France for my birthday with the goal to finally get our of Paris and explore the famed Loire Valley, with its rolling hills, exquisite wineries, wide rivers, and grandiose castles.

 This region of fertile land was the seat of royal power during early French history.
 Kings, queens, and other royalty built grand palaces here as they cemented their rule of this vital trade region.
-But by the middle of the 16th century, power shifted to Paris, as kings spent less time wandering the kingdom and more time there (and who wouldn’t want to spend more time in Paris?).
+But, by the middle of the 16th century, the power of the state shifted to Paris as kings spent less time wandering the kingdom and more time there.

 Tip: I highly recommend the audio tour.
 It’s given on an iPad that allows you to zoom in on paintings and artifacts, provides an overlay of what the room would have looked in the 17th and 18th centuries (even including images of what it looked like being built), and gives tons of detailed information.
 Worth every euro!